ArturWagnerBusiness/hex-sweeper/README.md

 ### How to Play

-The main principle is same as minesweeper.
+The main principle is the same as minesweeper.
 Numbers show the total of mines around the tile.
-The difference is that mines can have a value of more then 1.
+The difference is that mines can have a value of more than 1.
 You can place numbered flags for assistance or destroy the flag with the mine underneath.
-The mines are show at the top.
+The mines are shown at the top.
 Get them all to 0 and uncover all of the land.
 Aim for 0 hits if possible!

 ### Features